tentacode-classroom/postgresql_-2018-05-02-julien-thomas/README.md

 # postgresql_-2018-05-02-julien-thomas

+*Note: if one of the script fails to call an SQL file, it is suggested that you `cd` into the scripts directory.*

 ## Installation

 First you need to have PostgreSQL v11 installed on your debian (up to date in version 9).